 Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
 The range may be from 10 to 15 weeks.
-There may be an additional quarter in the summer.

-Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
+There may be an additional quarter in Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
-A person may be counted in only one group.

-Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories.
+A person may be Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories.

-Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle.

-Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.